top of page

 Meet the Conductor

-Rebekah currently directs choir and music classes at Heskett Middle School in the Bedford City School District.
-She earned her Bachelor of Music Education from Baldwin Wallace Conservatory in 2018 and has taken Levels training in Orff Schulwerk and Music Learning Theory.
+Rebekah currently directs Choir and Music classes for Early Childhood through High School students at Heritage Classical Academy in Pepper Pike, Ohio.
+She earned her Bachelors of Music Education from Baldwin Wallace Conservatory in 2018 and has taken courses in Music Learning Theory and World Music Drumming in addition to her certification in Orff-Schulwerk.

 bottom of page